QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 The economy quickly converges to a new steady state with higher physical capital stock, lower interest rate, higher wage rate, and higher consumptions for both the young and the old.

-Even though government expenditures $G_t$ returns to its high initial level from $t \geq 1$, the government can balance the budget at a lower tax rate because  it gaathers  additional revenue $-r_t D_t$ from the asset accumulated during  the temporary cut in the spendings.
+Even though government expenditure $G_t$ returns to its high initial level from $t \geq 1$, the government can balance the budget at a lower tax rate because  it gathers  additional revenue $-r_t D_t$ from the asset accumulated during  the temporary cut in the spendings.

 As in {ref}`exp-expen-cut`, old perople  early in the transition  periods suffer from this policy shock.